umasatyaprakash27/Smart-Street-Light-Controller-using-IOT/README.md

 # Smart-Street-Light-Controller-using-IOT
 Developed a prototype to turn on and off streetlights automatically based on sun light intensity &amp; Person detection.

+Tool Used: Tinker-cad(Open source)(Online Simulator)
-Problem DefinitionOur proposed system consists of smart street lights that have external light sensing that automatically turns on at desired intensity based on the amount of lighting needed.
+Problem Definition: Our proposed system consists of smart street lights that have external light sensing that automatically turns on at desired intensity based on the amount of lighting needed.
 The system also allows the controller person to check estimated power consumptions as per current intensity of light as